Fasting for a day can have various effects on the body, such as affecting the way the body uses energy.

 The limits of fasting appear to have less to do with its physical effects than how it fits into a given lifestyle.

-For example, the same study found that people who fasted were more likely to give up on weight-loss efforts than those who dieted in a more traditional way, such as counting calories.
+For example, the same study found that people who fasted were more likely to give up on weight-loss efforts than those who dieted more traditionally, such as counting calories.
 The researchers concluded that fasting might be harder to maintain over time.

 Another possible concern is post-fast binging.
-Some fasting experts agree that it is easy to derail weight-loss successes by overeating after the fasting period.
+Some fasting experts in an

 Fasting days can also offer a false sense of security, leading people to disregard positive eating habits on non-fasting days.